xster/flutter-wiki/Triage.md

 Add any of the applicable "severe: *" labels; typically only one will apply but sometimes "regression" will apply in conjunction with one of the others.
 If it's a very serious bug that should block releases, consider adding the "TODAY" label as well.

-If it's something that looks trivial to fix, add the `easy bug` label.
+If it's something that looks trivial to fix, add the `easy fix` label.

 Finally, label the issue based on what area of the project the bug relates to: